someparty/someparty/source/articles/2020-09-13-colourful.html.markdown

 description: Catching up with Figure Walking, Teenanger, Night Lunch, Self-Cut Bangs, Brigitte Bardon't, Roach, Spencer Burton, La Bise, Gulfer, Oakhearts, Les Mains Sales, Leisure Palace, Me Mom and Morgentaler, and Mo Kenney
 ---

-It's been one of those weeks, folks... one of those weeks I again prove that the world doesn't pause to accomodate my lackadasical deadlines.
-I've stretched my already nebulous concept of "Sunday" out longer than I should have and came crashing right into the next week's new music slate.
+It's been one of those weeks, folks... one of those weeks where I again prove that the world doesn't pause to accomodate my lackadasical efforts.
+I stretched my already nebulous concept of "Sunday" out longer than I should have and came crashing right into the next week's new music slate.
 How dare the nation's PR engines not play to the sorry beat of my lethargic drum?

 As of now, there's *essential* new stuff out in the wild from Jennifer Castle, the Chandra band, Partner, the OBGMs, and a host of other notables.
 I'll catch up with all of that in the next edition, but you're encouraged to seek it out in the meantime.
-"React to it at your leisure" has been the unofficial slogan of this newsletter since the get-go, and this week I'm leaning just a little too far into it.
+"React to it at your leisure" has been the unofficial slogan of this newsletter since the get-go, and this week I'm leaning just a little too far into it for comfort.

 ---